melodyyu/buzzbid/README.md

 **I worked specifically on the Search window, the subsequent Search Results page, the Auction Results page and the summarized User Reports.** For the Search and Auction Results pages, I also implemented pagination to provide a cleaner look, with each page displaying only the top 20 results.
 Additionally, I overlaid a label on each result so that once clicked, the user was sent to the respective item page.

 ## Setup:
 To run the program, refer to the instructions provided in the README in Phase 3.
 The application requires first, that psycopg3 runs on your local machine.
-Additionally, an existing PostgreSQL database must have already been created, though it can be populated with with the files in the Demo Data folder.
+Additionally, an existing PostgreSQL database must have already been created, though it can be populated with with the files in the Demo Data folder, and must run concurrently with the application.

+## Things I'd Change:
+My desired changes all have to do with how we implemented in Phase 3.
+Namely:
+- Rename the files to be more explanatory
+- Split the login.py file so that it no longer contains the code for all the UI, but rather, one file for each function
+- Update the UI for the parts I wasn't in charge of, to make the overall look more cohesive

+## Reflections
+I truly learned a lot from this project.
+I ended up getting a solid grasp on databases (as well as getting an A in the class), but to do so, I had to teach myself SQL and fight to make tkinter's UI look great.
+Thanks to that, I now have a solid grasp of both SQL and tkinter.
+I also used DBeaver for the first time, which was super helpful for visualizing databases (I had used PostgreSQL's main program to do so before, it was not pretty) and gained a better understanding of how Git commands and the branching system works (fun fact: I ended with over 25 test branches!).